seanim1/CMake_GLFW-CrossPlatform-Boilerplate/README.md

 ## Setup Instructions for Windows

-using vcpkg to download glfw
+using vcpkg to download glfw (make sure you have installed Git though)

 ### Step 1: Install vcpkg